dockur/windows-arm/readme.md

 ### How do I connect using RDP?

-  The web-viewer is mainly meant to be used during installation, as its picture quality is low, and it has no audio or clipboard for example.
+  The web viewer is mainly meant to be used during installation, as its picture quality is low, and it has no audio or clipboard for example.

   So for a better experience you can connect using any Microsoft Remote Desktop client to the IP of the container, using the username `Docker` and password `admin`.

-  There is a RDP client for [Android](https://play.google.com/store/apps/details?id=com.microsoft.rdc.androidx) available from the Play Store and one for [iOS](https://apps.apple.com/nl/app/microsoft-remote-desktop/id714464092?l=en-GB) in the Apple Store.
+  There is an RDP client for [Android](https://play.google.com/store/apps/details?id=com.microsoft.rdc.androidx) available from the Play Store and one for [iOS](https://apps.apple.com/nl/app/microsoft-remote-desktop/id714464092?l=en-GB) in the Apple Store.
 For Linux you can use [FreeRDP](https://www.freerdp.com/) and on Windows just type `mstsc` in the search box.

 ### How do I assign an individual IP address to the container?